tasdikrahman/tasdikrahman.me/_posts/2016-06-25-Margo-An-opiniated-Python-based-slack-bot-for-SRM-Search-Engine.md

 ***

-Back there, I just finished working on an internal backend service which is a [rabbitMQ](https://www.rabbitmq.com/) consumer handling the consumed messages (based on type of the queue) from the numerous queues.
-Did some refactoring of it and then integrated [statsd](https://statsd.readthedocs.io/en/v3.2.1/index.html) with the it to graph the IO operations done by it.
+Back there, I just finished working on an internal backend service which is a [rabbitMQ](https://www.rabbitmq.com/) consumer handling the consumed messages (based on type of the queue) from the numerous queues and processing them accordingly.
+Did some refactoring of the service and then integrated [statsd](https://statsd.readthedocs.io/en/v3.2.1/index.html) with it to graph the IO operations done by it.
 [Graphite](https://graphite.readthedocs.io) along with it's components [carbon](https://graphite.readthedocs.io/en/latest/carbon-daemons.html) and [whisper](https://graphite.readthedocs.io/en/latest/whisper.html) were used to visualize the data in a human readable graph format.
+Last step was to deploy the setup to a test server on Digital Ocean.

 Maybe what I just wrote is quite abstract.
 But I plan on writing a blog post about my experience with, but let's see when I get time to write about it!